Read on here what Is the impact of age on flexibility? Can you regain flexibility after 50 (60 or 65), and how to stay flexible as you age?

 (v) How often do you need to stretch to maintain flexibility?

 The best is to aim for stretching every day.
-Try for 15 to 20 minutes per day, at least 3-4 times per week.
+Try for 15 to 20 minutes daily, at least 3-4 times weekly.

 A must watch VIDEO to help you keep your BONES STRONG AS YOU Age:

 About Author: Renu Bakshi, AKA Fitness Buffhq, is ISSA Certified Elite Trainer.
-He passed Personal Fitness Trainer Course, Nutrition Health Coach course & Specialist Exercise Therapy course from ISSA, the USA, obtaining + 97% marks.
+He passed Personal Fitness Trainer Course, Nutrition Health Coach course & Specialist Exercise Therapy course from ISSA, USA obtaining + 97% marks.
 He shares his experience and knowledge about nutrition and effective workouts to get you in the best shape of your life, no matter how old you may be.
-The author says: “For me, age is just a number!”
+The author says, “Age is just a number!”